How Financial Aid is Determined

 - Non-Degree: Non-Degree seeking students are not eligible to receive financial aid; however, short-term loans are available to non-degree students.

 - Transient Student: Students enrolled concurrently at two colleges may only receive financial aid from one school.
 Your financial aid eligibility will not include transient student hours.
 Florida Bright Futures is the only program which includes coursework taken at both schools when determining enrollment.
 Documentation of enrollment and fee payment at the other school is required prior to disbursement of Bright Futures funds.
-Any exception to this policy requires that you contact the Financial Aid Office regarding the circumstances that require you to take courses at another school.
+Any exception to this policy requires that you contact the Office of Financial Aid and Scholarships regarding the circumstances that require you to take courses at another school.

 - Graduate students: Graduate students must have their undergraduate degree posted before any financial aid can be disbursed.